-As of December 31, 2018 and 2017, we had cash and cash-equivalents of approximately \$991,000 and \$397,000, respectively, and working capital of approximately \$1.8 million and \$908,000, respectively.
-Net cash used in operations during fiscal years 2018 and 2017 totaled \$1,704,000 and \$37,000, respectively.
-Net cash used in operations increased primarily due to timing of receivables along with our larger net loss for 2018.
-Cash flows vary throughout the year based on seasonality.
+As of December 31, 2019 and 2018, we had cash and cash-equivalents of approximately \$6.0 million and \$991,000, respectively, and working capital of approximately \$8.4 million and \$1.8 million, respectively.
+Net cash used in operations during fiscal years 2019 and 2018 totaled approximately \$3.3 million and \$1.7 million, respectively.

 The Company has experienced recurring losses from operations and negative cash flows from operating activities.
-This situation creates uncertainties about the Company's ability to execute its business plan, finance operations, and initially indicates substantial doubt about the Company's ability to continue as a going concern.
+This situation creates uncertainties about the Company's ability to execute its business plan, finance operations, and indicates substantial doubt about the Company's ability to continue as a going concern.

 We continue to experience negative cash flows from operations, as well as an ongoing requirement for additional capital to support working capital needs.
-Therefore, currently, based upon the Company's near term anticipated level of operations and expenditures, management believes that cash on hand, excluding cash available under the Company's line of credit, is not sufficient to enable the Company to fund operations for twelve months from the date the financial statements included in this Report are issued.
-Our line of credit is not included in this assessment due to the ability of the bank to terminate the line of credit upon 120 days' notice as discussed in Note 6 below.
-In view of these conditions, the ability of the Company to contein use as a going concern is in substantial doubt and dependent upon achieving a profitable level of operations and on the ability of the Company to obtain necessary financing to fund ongoing operations.
+Therefore, currently, based upon the Company's near term anticipated level of operations and expenditures, management believes that cash on hand, is not sufficient to enable the Company to fund operations for twelve months from the date the financial statements included in this Report are issued.
+Our line of credit expired by its terms in December 2019.
+These conditions raise substantial doubt as to the ability of the Company to continue as a going concern.
+Management's plans to fund its operations are dependent upon achieving a profitable level of operations and on the ability of the Company to obtain necessary financing to fund ongoing operations.
+The continued spread of COVID-19 and uncertain market conditions may limit the Company's ability to access capital, may reduce demand for the Company's products, and may negatively impact the Company's supply chain.
 The consolidated financial statements included in this Report do not give effect to any adjustments which will be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.